If Someone Sues You, Can They Take Your House?

 Attorneys Jon Alper and Gideon Alper

-A judgment creditor can record a certified copy of the judgment in the county where the homestead is located, but the resulting lien has no practical effect as long as the property retains its homestead status.
+A judgment creditor can record a certified copy of the judgment in the county where the homestead sits, but the resulting lien has no practical effect as long as homestead status remains.
 The creditor cannot foreclose on the lien, force a sale, or interfere with the debtor’s use of the property.

 The lien becomes relevant only if the property loses its homestead protection.
-If the debtor moves out permanently, rents the property to a third party, or otherwise abandons the homestead, the recorded judgment lien attaches and the creditor can then pursue foreclosure of the lien against the now-unprotected property.
+If the debtor moves out permanently, rents the property, or otherwise abandons the homestead, the recorded lien attaches and the creditor can then pursue foreclosure against the now-unprotected property.

-A debtor who plans to sell a homestead and move can use the Notice of Homestead Sale process under Florida Statute § 222.01 to sell the property free of judgment liens.
-The sale proceeds remain exempt from creditor claims as long as the debtor demonstrates an intent to reinvest the funds in a new Florida homestead within a reasonable time.
-The debtor should keep the proceeds in a separate account and avoid commingling them with other funds to preserve the exemption.
+A debtor who plans to sell and move can file a Notice of Homestead Sale (Florida Statute § 222.01) to clear judgment liens before closing.
+The sale proceeds remain exempt as long as the debtor demonstrates intent to reinvest in a new Florida homestead within a reasonable time.
+The debtor should keep proceeds in a separate account and avoid commingling them with other funds.

 The homestead exemption does not protect against every type of claim.
-Several categories of creditors can force the sale of homestead property.
+The Florida Constitution itself lists the exceptions, and courts cannot add new ones.

-A mortgage lender can foreclose if the debtor defaults on the mortgage.
-The homestead exemption does not override a voluntary mortgage lien that the debtor signed when purchasing or refinancing the home.
-This applies to both purchase money mortgages and home equity lines of credit where the debtor pledged the property as collateral.
+A mortgage lender can foreclose if the debtor defaults.
+The homestead exemption does not override a voluntary mortgage lien, whether from a purchase money mortgage or a home equity line of credit where the debtor pledged the property as collateral.

 A homeowners association or condominium association can foreclose its lien for unpaid assessments.
-Florida statutes give associations a statutory lien that attaches to the property regardless of homestead status.
+Florida statutes give associations a statutory lien that attaches regardless of homestead status.

 Property tax liens take priority over the homestead exemption.
 The county tax collector can sell a tax certificate on the property for unpaid real estate taxes, and the certificate holder can eventually force a tax deed sale.

-The IRS can place a federal tax lien on homestead property and, in some cases, force a sale to satisfy the debtor’s federal tax obligations.
-Federal tax liens are not subject to state homestead exemptions.
+The IRS can place a federal tax lien on homestead property and, in limited circumstances, force a sale to satisfy federal tax obligations.
+Federal tax liens override state homestead exemptions under federal supremacy principles, though the IRS follows internal policies that make forced sales of a primary residence rare in practice.

 The homestead exemption protects only the debtor’s primary residence.
-All other real property owned by the debtor is fully exposed to judgment collection.
-A creditor who records a certified copy of the judgment creates a lien on the debtor’s non-homestead real estate in that county.
-The creditor can then foreclose the lien and force a sale of the property.
+All other real property is fully exposed to judgment collection.
+A creditor who records a judgment creates a lien on non-homestead real estate in that county and can foreclose the lien to force a sale.

 A debtor can purchase a new Florida homestead after a judgment is entered, and the new property receives full homestead protection.
-The Florida Supreme Court has held that acquiring a homestead with the intent to protect the property from a creditor does not constitute a fraudulent conveyance.
+The Florida Supreme Court confirmed in Havoco of America, Ltd. v.
+Hill that acquiring a homestead with the intent to protect assets from a creditor does not constitute a fraudulent conveyance.
 The debtor may use non-exempt funds to purchase the home, and the creditor cannot reverse the transaction.

 This rule does not apply in federal bankruptcy.
-Under the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA), a debtor who acquired a homestead within the 1,215 days (approximately 40 months) before filing for bankruptcy faces a cap on the homestead exemption.
-The cap limits the exemption to $189,050 (as adjusted periodically) for value attributable to property acquired during that period, unless the debtor rolled over proceeds from a prior homestead in the same state.
+Under BAPCPA, a debtor who acquired a homestead within 1,215 days (approximately 40 months) before filing faces a cap on the exemption.
+That cap limits protection to $214,000 for equity gained during that window, unless the debtor rolled over proceeds from an earlier homestead.